Screenshot of Gramps (v. 5.0.1) with its fan chart and the Given name cloud gramplet on the bottom. | |

 Website | gramps-project |

-Gramps (formerly GRAMPS, an acronym for Genealogical Research and Analysis Management Programming System)[2] is a free and open source genealogy software.[9]
-Gramps is programmed in Python using PyGObject.
-It uses Graphviz to create relationship graphs.
+Gramps (formerly GRAMPS, an acronym for Genealogical Research and Analysis Management Programming System)[2] is a free and open-source genealogy software.[8]
+Gramps is programmed in Python using PyGObject, and uses Graphviz to create relationship graphs.

-The program is extensible such that, in addition to human family trees, it has been used to create animal pedigree charts[15] as well as academic genealogy showing mentoring relationships between scientists, physicians, and scholars.[16]
+In addition to human family trees, the program has also been used to create animal pedigree charts[11] as well as academic genealogy showing mentoring relationships between scientists, physicians, and scholars.[12]

 Gramps is one of the biggest offline genealogy suites available.[17]
 Features include: